History of the Illinois JCI Senate

 Also contributing valuable information to our history were Chuck Fries #18344, Charlie Gouveia #18294, Bill Willett #17398, Fred Fischer #21307 and Jim Mammen #37122.
 Their dedication and giving of their time to make this history available to Senators throughout the world is greatly appreciated.

-Now in our 50th year, the Illinois JCI Senate was the fourth state organization formed and it remains the greatest and largest state organization in the U.S. JCI Senate.
-This history has been divided into three periods:
+The Illinois JCI Senate was the fourth state organization formed and it remains the greatest and largest state organization in the U.S. JCI Senate.
+This history has been divided into five periods: